 Dipping sauces in the context of condiments served on the side are found all over Asia.
 They're served on the side of a cooked dish and the cooked meat, seafood or vegetable is either dipped in it or tiny spoonfuls of the mixture are poured over the cooked food or rice, or both.
 The closest English translation would be a “dipping sauce” except that they really aren't sauces but, essentially, condiments.
 Flavor enhancers (which makes them akin to a seasoning) that are desirable but not exactly necessary.

 A dipping sauce can come straight out of a bottle as in the case of the Vietnamese nuoc cham and the ubiquitous soy sauce in Japan, or it can be a blend of spices and seasonings.
 In Thailand, they have the nam prik (or nahm phrik) which can be prepared in so many ways.
 Sambal, a chili-based sauce, is found in India, Indonesia, Malaysia, Singapore and Sri Lanka.
-Chutney, wet or dry, coarse or fine, and its hundreds if not thousands of variations is found in various South Asian cuisines.
+Chutney–wet or dry, coarse or fine–and its hundreds if not thousands of variations are found in various South Asian cuisines.
 Tentsuyu and ponzu are probably the most well-known among Japanese dipping sauces.
 Then, there’s the Korean ssamjang.
 In Chinese cooking, there are so many dipping sauces from soy sauce-based to ginger-based to fruit-based.
 Sawsawan, that’s what they're called in the Philippines, and the term refers to a wide array of mixtures that may or may not include citrus juice and chilies.

 01 of 02